ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 ##### 4. Custom Docker Services

-The container ecosystem has evolved a lot in the past years and [Docker](https://www.docker.com/) is probably the main responsible for such success.
+The container ecosystem has evolved a lot in the past years and [Docker](https://www.docker.com/) is probably mainly responsible for such success.

 Today we want to bring the benefits of this technology to you and facilitate the Docker-based development workflow.
 That's why we're introducing `Dockerfile` support.